-House Dems Rake in Cash From Gun Lobbyist
+House Dems Rake In Cash From Gun Lobbyist

 The DCCC bundler recently signed up to win Pentagon contracts for a German firearms manufacturer.

-The Democratic Party’s House campaign arm raised money from one of Washington’s premiere defense industry lobbyists just months after he signed two new clients: a leading firearm manufacturer and the government of the United Arab Emirates.
+The Democratic Party’s House campaign arm raised money from one of Washington’s premier defense-industry lobbyists just months after he signed two new clients: a leading firearms manufacturer and the government of the United Arab Emirates.

 The Democratic Congressional Campaign Committee received $26,250 in “bundled” contributions last month from Michael Herson, the chief executive and co-owner of American Defense International, according to a Federal Election Commission filing on Monday.